The single service that I offer to clients is what I call “Sessions.”

 a session, please read the Sessions FAQ page.
 That page explains what prospective clients need to know, including the nature and content of sessions, scheduling, fees

 and payment, what personal information to include when requesting a session, etc.

 My astrological textbook, Houses of the Horoscope,

-This is the same revised and expanded 2nd Edition that I offer here in an e-book PDF version, now in a wonderful new paperback.
-The book is priced at $24.95 and is in bookstores now.
-You can order a copy online now at Amazon.
-(Order anything else with it to get over the 25 buck hump, and you'll get free shipping.)
+This is the same revised and expanded 2nd Edition that I offer here in an e-book PDF version, but in a classic hard-copy version in large-format paperback.
+The book is priced at $24.95 and can be ordered online from Amazon or found at brick-and-mortar bookstores that carry serious astrology textbooks.

 Here's a link to the book's page on Amazon:

 Also available is my second book, The Oracle of Love, my reinterpretation of the Sabian Symbols as an oracular system (like the I Ching or Runes) for exploring personal love and intimate relatedness.
 That book is available in a PDF version that can be ordered from my web site.

 To learn more about both my books, or to order the PDF versions available here on-site,

 30 August 2023 Initial UPDATE After Surgery